 Stay Near and Play it by Ear

 There’s nothing like the taste of freshly popped popcorn and nothing like the disappointment of burnt popcorn or too many unpopped kernels.
-If you’ve ever made popcorn chances are you’ve bungled a batch.
+If you’ve ever made popcorn, chances are you’ve bungled a batch.
 Follow these simple steps and you’ll have nearly perfect popcorn every time.
 The best tip is to stay near and play it by ear.
 Literally.
-The sound of popcorn popping is your best clue to when it’s ready.
+The sound of popcorn popping is your best clue as to when it’s ready.